Lynx-FR/DOS-FLY/Documentation.md

 (idk how this works i think its like that but im not sure)

-# 3 What are the officially tested platforms ?
+## 3 What are the officially tested platforms ?

-By the time i write this there are 5 platforms officially tested these are:
+By the time i write this there are 3 platforms officially tested these are:

-* macOS 26 D-FLY is now developed on it
+* macOS 26 D-FLY was developed on it
+* Ubuntu 24.04 LTS
+* Debian GNU/Linux 13